mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 sequence, e.g. a client that has opened stream 0 will use stream 2 has the next one.

-Data of the streams is exchanged using Stream frames, for which their format is described in {{stream-frame}}.
+Data is exchanged using Stream frames whose format is described in {{stream-frame}}.
 Each Stream frame carries a chunk of data of a given stream.
-Applications can close a stream and set its end, which senders encode in the Stream frame.
+Applications can mark the end of a stream to close it.

 Similarly to HTTP/2 {{RFC7540}}, conveying several streams on a single TCP connection introduces Head-of-Line (HoL) blocking between the streams.
-To alleviate this, TCPLS provides means to the application to choose the degree of HoL blocking resilience it needs for its application objects.
-These means are described in the following sections.
+To alleviate this, TCPLS provides means to the application to choose the degree of HoL blocking resilience it needs for its application objects by spreading streams among different underlying TCP connections.

-## Connection Migration

-TCPLS enables the application to add new TCP connections to the TCPLS session.
-The simplest use of an other TCP connection is to fall over it in the advent of a network failures or due to application policy.
-This section describes the mecanisms needed to achieve this.
+## Multiple TCP connections

+TCPLS is not restricted to using a single TCP connection to exchange frames.
+A TCPLS session starts with the TCP connection that was used to transport the TLS handshake.
+After this handshake, other TCP connections can be added to a TCPLS session, either to spread the load or for failovers.
+TCPLS manages the utilisation of the underlying TCP connections within a TCPLS session.

+Multipath TCP enables both the client and the server to establish additional TCP connections.
+However, experience has shown that connections are only established by the clients.
+TCPLS focuses on this deployment and only allows clients to create TCP connections.

+Using Multipath TCP, a client can try to establish a new TCP connection at any time.
+If a server wishes to restrict the number of TCP connections that correspond to one Multipath TCP connection, it must respond with RST to the in excess connection attempts.
+TCPLS takes another approach.
+To control the number of connections that a client can establish, a TCPLS server supplies unique tokens.
+A client must include one of the server supplied tokens when it attaches a new TCP connection to a TCPLS session.

 ### Joining TCP connections

-The TCPLS server can provide tokens to the client in order to join new TCP connections to the TCPLS session. {{join-connections}} illustrates a client and server first establishing a new TCPLS session as described in {{overview}}.
+The TCPLS server providex tokens to the client in order to join new TCP connections to the TCPLS session. {{join-connections}} illustrates a client and server first establishing a new TCPLS session as described in {{overview}}.
 Then the server sends a token over this connection using the New Token frame.
-The token has a sequence number (i.e. 1) and a value (i.e. "abc").
+Each token has a sequence number (i.e. 1) and a value (i.e. "abc").
 The client uses this token to open a new TCP connection and initiates the TCPLS handshake.
 It adds the token inside the TCPLS Join TLS extension in the ClientHello.